 What is Parental Responsibility?

-The legal definition of Parental Responsibility is broad and has been stated as “all the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and his property”.
-This was defined in Section 3 of the Children Act 1989.
+Parental responsibility is defined in law by the Children Act 1989 as “all the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and his property”.

 Who has Parental Responsibility?

-- Those with an adoption order in their favour;
+- If you have an adoption order in your favour

 How can you obtain Parental Responsibility?

-If you don’t have Parental Responsibility, there are a number of ways that you can obtain it.
+If you do not have Parental Responsibility, there are several ways that you can obtain it.
 These include:

 - Seeking the mother’s agreement to re-register as the child’s father on the birth certificate;